-Time tracking is an essential activity for almost any business that bills customers or uses external resources.
+Time tracking is essential for almost any business that bills customers or uses external resources.

-It ensures that your employees’ time is recognized accurately, and it also helps you make sound decisions about when to hire (or fire) because it tells you what’s happening in the workplace.
+It ensures that your employees’ time is recognized accurately.
+It also helps you make sound decisions about when to hire (or fire) because it tells you what’s happening in the workplace.

-And yet, time tracking is something that many people in the tech industry have a hard time doing, whether because they’re “non-accountant” types or perhaps just by habit.
+Yet, many people in the tech industry have trouble tracking their time, whether because they’re “non-accountant” types or perhaps just by habit.

-Whatever the reason, you now have to take steps to ensure that time tracking becomes part of your company’s standard routine.
+Whatever the reason, you must now take steps to ensure that time tracking becomes part of your company’s standard routine.

 The following are ways to help transition your team into time tracking.